Associate Professor of Electrical and Computer Engineering

 Tandon is the recipient of the Best Paper Award at IEEE GLOBECOM 2011.
 His current research interests include information theory and its applications to wireless networks, communications, security and privacy, machine learning and data mining.

 - PhD: electrical and computer engineering, University of Maryland, College Park, 2010

 - BS: electrical engineering, Indian Institute of Technology, Kanpur, 2004

-Information theory, wireless communications, signal processing, wireless security and cybersecurity, digital communications, estimation and detection theory
+Information theory, wireless communications, wireless security and cybersecurity, machine learning, digital communications, estimation and detection theory

-Information and coding theory, wireless communications, signal processing, distributed cloud storage systems, machine learning, cyber-physical systems, and wireless security (cybersecurity) and privacy
+Information and coding theory, wireless communications, distributed cloud storage systems, machine learning, cyber-physical systems, and wireless security (cybersecurity) and privacy